 19. Join a Warehouse Club Like Costco or Sam’s Club

-Money expert Clark Howard is a huge fan of Costco, and with good reason.
-Joining a warehouse club is a great way to save big by purchasing essentials in bulk at a lower price and avoiding crazy markups.
+Money expert Clark Howard is a huge fan of Costco and with good reason.
+Joining a warehouse club is a great way to save big by purchasing essentials in bulk at lower prices.

 In addition to the savings you’ll accumulate after you start shopping, you may also be able to swing a deal on the initial membership.
 At ClarkDeals.com, we’ve posted membership deals for Costco, Sam’s Club and BJ’s Wholesale.
 Deals can include discounted membership fees or cash back rewards.

 If you’ve ever considered joining a warehouse club, here are some ways to know if Costco is a good fit for you.
 For even more ways to save, check out these secret saving hacks at Costco, Sam’s Club and BJ’s Wholesale.